Star Wars: Rebellion (board game): Components

-Expansion
+Expansions

-The first expansion to Star Wars: Rebellion is Rise of the Empire released in 2017.
-This expansion focused on adding characters, units, and missions from Rogue One, the expansion also overhauled the combat system calling the new system Cinematic Combat.
+The first expansion to Star Wars: Rebellion was Rise of the Empire, released in 2017.
+This expansion focused on adding characters, units and missions from Rogue One; the expansion also overhauled the combat system known as the new Cinematic Combat system.
 The expansion was nominated for the 2017 Golden Geek Best Board Game Expansion.

 Awards

 The game has received multiple awards and honors: